LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-3.md

 Create an `abis` folder under `frontend`, and create one files there - `NFTMarketplace.json`.

 Copy over the **ABI** from the `hardhat/artifacts/contracts/NFTMarketplace.sol/NFTMarketplace.json` into `NFTMarketplace.json`.
-Make sure you copied only the ABI portion and not the whole file.
+Make sure you copied only the ABI(which includes just the array [] portion including the square brackets) portion and not the whole file.

 ### 🗺 Navbar Component